Maps from knots to $2$-links, chord diagrams, and a way to enhance Vassiliev invariants: Chord diagrams and framed chord diagrams

 Certainly, this definition can be extended when we take the quotient by any relations (1T or 4T), so we get ${\cal A}, {\cal A}^{f}, {\cal A}^{f*}$, and a natural isomorphism ${\cal A}^{f}$ between ${\cal A}^{f*}$

 For chord diagrams (on the circle) one can define the multiplication by cutting two circles at some points (distinct from the end of any chord) and attaching to one another with respect to the orientation.
-This operation is {\em not} well defined, but if we take unframed chord diagrams modulo the 4T-relation, it becomes well defined (see, e.g., \cite{Bar-Natan}).
-In particular this means that {\em chord diagram modulo the $4T$-relation form an algebra}, moreover, this algebra is {\em commutative}, since the product $AB$ and the product $BA$ can be chosen identical.
+The cutting operation is {\em not} well defined, but if we take unframed chord diagrams modulo the 4T-relation, it becomes well defined (see, e.g., \cite{Bar-Natan}).
+Once cutting becomes well defined, we get a well defined multiplication.

+In particular this means that {\em chord diagrams modulo the $4T$-relation form an algebra}, moreover, this algebra is {\em commutative}, since the product $AB$ and the product $BA$ can be chosen identical.
+This algebra is naturally graded by the number of chords\footnote{There is also a coalgebra structure on these spaces which is well defined everywhere}.

-For framed chord diagram the breaking operation is not well-defined, however, the question about commutativity of framed arc diagrams is still open, \cite{IM}.
+For framed chord diagram the cutting operation is not well-defined, however, the question about commutativity of framed arc diagrams is still open, \cite{IM}.